-There are some websites that you find yourself going to time after time because they always seem to have exactly what you need.
-There are also not enough hours in the day to keep on top of the best websites and their uses.
+There are some adoption support websites that you find yourself going to time after time.
+Mainly because they always seem to have exactly what you need.
+And because, there are also not enough hours in the day to keep on top of the best websites and their uses.

 In this section, we have listed our top ‘lifesaver’ websites (in no particular order).